 People from the same race, ethnicity, or culture may have various similarities.
 However, everyone deserves to be treated as an individual.
-By comparing colleagues’ experiences or behaviours based on a specific characteristic, strips one of their individual identity and narrows them down to a that particular characteristic.
+Comparing colleagues’ experiences or behaviours based on specific characteristics strips one of their individual identity and narrows them down to that particular characteristic.
 For example, assuming the ethnicity of a colleague’s partner based on your colleague’s race/ethnicity, or assuming one’s sexuality or gender.

 What to say instead: Nothing.
 Don't assume a person behaves or identifies in a certain way due to how they present or your knowledge of certain characteristics.